gxmari007/vite-plugin-eslint/README.md

 ### `throwOnError`

 - Type: `boolean`
-- Default: `true`
+- Default: `false`
 - Deprecated: use `emitError`

-The errors found will be emitted, default to true.
+The errors found will be emitted.

 ## License